Quasi-Bayes empirical Bayes: a sequential approach to the Poisson compound decision problem: Multidimensional extension

-We now consider the Bayesian regret under a ``true" Poisson compound model for $(\Yb_{n})_{n\geq1}$, under which, for any $n\geq1$: i) the distribution of $\Yb_{n}$ given $\thetab^{\ast}_{n}$ is a product of Poisson distributions with parameters $\theta^{\ast}_{n,j}$; ii) the $\thetab^{\ast}_{n}$'s are independent and identically distributed from the ``true" prior distribution, say the oracle prior $G^{\ast}$.
+We now consider the Bayesian regret under a ``true" Poisson compound model for $(\Yb_{n})_{n\geq1}$, under which, for any $n\geq1$: i) the distribution of $\Yb_{n}$ given $\thetab^{\ast}_{n}$ is a product of Poisson distributions with parameters $\theta^{\ast}_{n,j}$; ii) the $\thetab^{\ast}_{n}$'s are i.i.d. from the ``true" prior distribution, say the oracle prior $G^{\ast}$.
 By the same techniques used in the univariate case, the frequentist guarantees can be studied in this more general setting.
-We give a complete treatment under the simplifying assumption that the ``true" probability distribution $G^*$ has support $\Theta_d^k$.
-Denoting by $g^*$ its probability mass function on $\Theta_d^k$, the regret becomes

-The asymptotic behavior of regret for large $n$ in the multidimensional case follows the same rate of convergence as in the univariate case.
+The regret becomes